matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 On the client:

-* there's a component that shows the position of the mouse, both locally and for the message coming back from the server
+* there's the `:client/mouse-cmp` component that shows the position of the mouse, both locally and for the message coming back from the server
-* there's the store, which holds the client-side state
+* there's the `:client/store-cmp`, which holds the client-side state
-* there's a UI component for visualizing the round trip times as histograms
+* there's the `:client/histogram-cmp` UI component for visualizing the round trip times as histograms
-* there's a UI component that shows some information about the app
+* there's `:client/info-cmp` UI component that shows some information about the app
-* also, there are components for visualizing message flow, and for showing some JVM stats
+* also, there are components for visualizing message flow, and for showing some JVM stats: `:client/observer-cmp` and `:client/jvmstats-cmp`

 On the server:

-* there's the store, which keeps a counter of all messages passed through since application startup, and returns each mouse position message to the client where it originated, plus, upon request, a history of mouse positions from all connected clients
+* there's the `:server/ptr-cmp` component, which keeps a counter of all messages passed through since application startup, and returns each mouse position message to the client where it originated, plus, upon request, a history of mouse positions from all connected clients
-* then, there's also a component for gathering some stats about the JVM, which get broadcast to all connected clients
+* then, there's also the `:server/metrics-cmp` component for gathering some stats about the JVM, which get broadcast to all connected clients

 On both sides, there are **[Sente](https://github.com/ptaoussanis/sente)** components for establishing **bi-directional communication** between client and server.
 These ready-to-use components are provided by the **[systems-toolbox-sente](https://github.com/matthiasn/systems-toolbox-sente)** library, and you can use them in your projects, too, with a simple import and no more than a handful of lines of code.